kmcgreg5/graphMonitor/README.md

 Web interface for displaying switch data
 ### Description:
 This is a django webserver for querying and displaying network traffic data from switches.
 Switch traffic is queried through telnet connections by sending the provided query to the switch and matching it with a provided regex to return input and output rates and units.
+This is done to provide flexibility in the software being run on the switch, but comes at the cost of a more involved setup process.

+Graph display is done through Chart.js while bootstrap provides a clean layout and interface.

+Scheduling is done through the python threading class and utilizes timers for low-overhead.
+This method was chosen over cron jobs and pythons Celery library as it is platform independant and doesn't require the additional setup of workers.

 #### Data Input:
 Underlined fields are required